 Mickey Campbell completed his PhD in 2018, with a dissertation titled "Remote Sensing and Geospatial Modeling of Wildland Firefighter Safety".
 Mickey is now an Assistant Professor at Fort Lewis College in Durango

 Austin first started as an undergraduate researcher in URSA in 2010.
 After working for an NGA contractor and Exelis Visual Information Solutions, he came back to the U for his Master's degree.
-Austin completed his thesis on "Hyperspectral remote sensing For monitoring species-specific drought impacts In Southern California" in fall 2015.
-He currently works for Exelis Visual Information Solutions.
+Austin completed his thesis on "Hyperspectral remote sensing for monitoring species-specific drought impacts In Southern California" in fall 2015.
+He currently works as a Remote Sensing Manager for Farmers Edge.